Skip to content

 6. Select Edit IP Prefix to save your changes.

-Delete a prefix
+Delete an IP prefix

 You can only delete a prefix with an Unapproved status.
 To delete prefixes with a different status, contact your administrator or account manager.